 With that said, there are more strategy options for Magic Kingdom than any other park participating in Early Entry.
 Our biggest advice is usually to skip Seven Dwarfs Mine Train–zig when others zag–because it’s so popular first thing in the morning and also prone to delayed openings.
-Knocking out shorter rides, like Peter Pan’s Flight and other Fantasyland classics, might be the better way to go.
+Knocking out shorter rides is the better way to go.

 Next up, Disney’s Hollywood Studios.
-At this park, Star Wars: Rise of the Resistance and Mickey & Minnie’s Runaway Railway are the Individual Lightning Lane attractions.
-Rise of the Resistance is also the most popular ride at Walt Disney World and had standby access added within the last few months.
+At this park, Star Wars: Rise of the Resistance is the Individual Lightning Lane attraction.
+Rise of the Resistance is also the most popular ride at Walt Disney World and now has standby access.
 It is the obvious choice for Early Theme Park Entry at DHS.

 Next up, Epcot.
 This park is home to two of the three newest rides at Walt Disney World–Guardians of the Galaxy: Cosmic Rewind and Remy’s Ratatouille Adventure.
-However, only the latter is currently available during Early Theme Park Entry.
-However, it’s located in the back of World Showcase and may not be a practical first choice unless you’re arriving via International Gateway.
+However, only the latter is currently available during Early Theme Park Entry, and it’s located in the back of World Showcase and may not be a practical first choice unless you’re arriving via International Gateway.

 If you’re coming from the Crescent Lake or Skyliner Resorts and thus entering through International Gateway, you should absolutely start with Remy’s Ratatouille Adventure.
 (As with DHS, arrive more than 30 minutes before the start of Early Entry.)
 See our EPCOT Early Entry Itinerary: International Gateway with Remy’s Ratatouille Adventure for a full run-through of a morning starting from the back of the park.